Robert Redford lends name to U.S. college environmental body

 LOS ANGELES Hollywood star and environmentalist Robert Redford lent his name on Monday to a new nature conservancy at a Southern California college, saying he hoped the research institute could help the environmentally abused region.

-The 12-acre Robert Redford Conservancy for Southern California Sustainability at Pitzer College, endowed with $10 million from Hyatt hotel heir Nicholas Pritzker and his wife Susan, will house research and education facilities for environmental issues in Southern California, the college said.
+The 12-acre Robert Redford Conservancy for Southern California Sustainability at Pitzer College, endowed with $10 million (6.3 million pounds) from Hyatt hotel heir Nicholas Pritzker and his wife Susan, will house research and education facilities for environmental issues in Southern California, the college said.

 Redford, 76, a Los Angeles native, said watching the city grow at break-neck speeds with little regard for nature after World War Two had influenced his environmental advocacy.